MicrosoftDocs/architecture-center/docs/guide/networking/global-web-applications/mission-critical-web-apps-content.md

 This article provides guidance for deploying mission-critical web applications by using the Web Apps feature of Azure App Service.
-It builds on the [reliable web app pattern](/azure/architecture/reference-architectures/reliable-web-app/dotnet/pattern-overview) to support mission-critical workloads.
+The architecture uses the [reliable web app pattern](/azure/architecture/reference-architectures/reliable-web-app/dotnet/pattern-overview) as a starting point.
+Use this architecture if you have a legacy workload and want to adopt platform-as-a-service (PaaS) services.

-> [!NOTE]
-> The [reliable web app pattern](/azure/architecture/reference-architectures/reliable-web-app/dotnet/pattern-overview#architecture-and-pattern) for .NET provides guidance for updating or replatforming web apps that you move to the cloud, minimizing required code changes, and targeting a service-level objective (SLO) of 99.9%.
+[Reliable web app pattern for .NET](/azure/architecture/reference-architectures/reliable-web-app/dotnet/pattern-overview#architecture-and-pattern) provides guidance for updating or replatforming web apps that you move to the cloud, minimizing required code changes, and targeting a service-level objective (SLO) of 99.9%.
+The services that are used in this architecture are sufficient for many scenarios, but mission-critical workloads have high reliability and availability requirements.

-Start with the reliable web app pattern if you have a legacy workload and want to adopt platform-as-a-service (PaaS) services.

-While that is sufficient for many scenarios, mission-critical workloads have greater reliability and availability requirements.
 To reach an SLO of 99.95%, 99.99%, or higher, you need to apply supplemental mission-critical design patterns and operational rigor.
 This article describes key technical areas and how to implement and introduce mission-critical design practices.

 > [!NOTE]
 > The guidance in this article is based on the design methodology and best practices in the [Well-Architected mission-critical workload](/azure/architecture/framework/mission-critical/mission-critical-overview) series.